Landlord

 When to use this calculator

-Use this calculator before applying for BTL mortgages, when comparing properties to assess which you can finance, or when calculating maximum borrowing.
-It's essential for understanding if lenders will approve your application based on rental income stress testing.
+Use this calculator before approaching BTL lenders, when comparing properties to assess which you can finance, or when calculating maximum borrowing based on rental income.
+Essential for understanding if your BTL application will pass affordability tests before making an offer.

 Frequently Asked Questions